 Getting Started in Farming: Inheriting a Farm

-Over the next several years, the question of what to do with inherited farmland will become increasingly important.
+The question of what to do with inherited farmland has become increasingly important.
 The average age of farmland owners continues to increase.
-According to the 2007 Census of Agriculture, the average age of the principal farm operator was 57.1.
+According to the 2017 Census of Agriculture, the average age of the principal farm operator was 57.5.
 The fastest growing group of operators is farmers over the age of 65.
-The average age of landlords has seen a significant increase as well.
-According to the 2007 Farmland Ownership and Tenure in Iowa study, more than 55 percent of farmland in Iowa was owned by people over the age of 65.
-Owners over 75 years of age owned 28 percent of farmland in Iowa.
+The average age of landowners has seen a significant increase as well.
+According to the 2017 Farmland Ownership and Tenure in Iowa study, 60% of farmland in Iowa was owned by people over the age of 65.
+Owners over 75 years of age owned 34% of farmland in Iowa.

-Farmland values have experienced increases in the past year.
-The 2011 U.S. average farm real estate value was $2,350 per acre, a 6.8 percent increase from 2010.
+Farmland values have experienced increases in the past year, but have stabilized recently.
+The 2020 US average farm real estate value was $3,160 per acre, the same as in 2019, but 5.3% higher than five years ago.
 Today, the agricultural land market is influenced by many factors.
 A large contributing factor is commodity prices or the income that can be earned from the land.
-Other key components that influence land value are the amount of debt incurred with land acquisition and government policies, especially policies related to energy, taxes, and input costs.
-The performance of the U.S. economy and economies throughout the world impact commodity prices, which in turn, influences land values.
+Other key components that influence land value are the amount of debt incurred with land acquisition and government policies, especially policies related to trade, energy, taxes, and input costs.
+The performance of the US economy and economies throughout the world impact commodity prices, which in turn, influences land values.
 Government monetary policies are significant factors to observe, as they relate to inflation and interest rates.
 Weather-related challenges, both here and abroad, continue to have an influence on land values.
 Urban sprawl, real estate development, and other land use planning issues impact the cost and availability of land.

-Individual circumstances dictate the most sensible course of action.
+Individual circumstances dictate the most desirable course of action.
 In some cases, the land may already be farmed by the individual who inherited it, and the decision could be relatively simple.
 In other cases, the land may be inherited by someone who knows little about modern agriculture and has no idea what to do with the farm.
 Finally, the farm may be jointly inherited and the wishes of all parties may influence the decision of what to do with the farm.
-Regardless of the circumstances, it is important to assess your situation carefully.
+Regardless of the circumstances, each situation is unique and it is important to assess your situation carefully.

 There are two major factors that need to be considered before making any decisions.
 First, it is important to evaluate the land you inherited and understand the farm.
 In most cases, this will determine the best course of action.
-The second major factor to consider is whether the farm was inherited by one individual or a group.
+The second major factor to consider is whether the farm was inherited by one individual or a group, and how (tenancy in common or joint tenancy).
 The more people involved with the inheritance, the more complicated the decision-making process.

 This publication is designed to raise questions that need to be asked and to direct heirs to specific information for their circumstances.
 This publication is an update of an earlier publication prepared as one of the North Central Regional Extension Publications on Getting Started in Farming.
-This publication was updated again in 2001 by John Baker and Mike Duffy, the Iowa State University Extension and Outreach.
+This publication has been updated multiple times by John Baker, Mike Duffy and additional Iowa State University Extension and Outreach specialists since it was originally written.
 Many of the ideas presented are similar because the basis for good farmland decision making has not changed.
-Acknowledgement is made in a general sense and will not be made throughout to avoid disrupting the flow of the publication.
+Acknowledgment is made in a general sense and will not be made throughout to avoid disrupting the flow of the publication.

 Evaluating the Land